seasonedfish/blog/index.md

 console.

 Testing the skill showed an error though, `There was a problem with the requested skill's response`.
-I replaced my Python code with a simple one-line response in case it's version incompatibility, but it still didn't work.
+I replaced my Python code with a simple one-line response in case the problem is version incompatibility, but I still received the same error.
 This is really strange because I followed the guide pretty well; the only exception is that I'm using Python 3 (flask-ask and Zappa currently support it).

 ## First Steps Again